kanekos99/blog/src/posts/2025-12-04-Blog-Dev-Log-1.md

 Similar to the tag list page, [this page](/blog/archive/) displays all the posts ever in this site.
 Really it's just a flattened version of the landing page, so it is created in basically the same manner, but only displaying the date and title of each post.

-### 💻 Comments

-I love this comment widget so much!

 ### 💻 Pagination

 I...
 I will update this section when I have more than five posts on this blog.